Skip to main content

 Isolation and Segregation Landscape.
 Archaeology of quarantine in the Indian Ocean World

 Following the Career Development Plan prepared at the beginning of the project, activities were modulated in synergy with the two main research groups at the University of Amsterdam and Stanford University, the institutions directly involved as the beneficiary and host institutions.
-The first two years were devoted to training activities, fieldwork, and dissemination of research.
+The first two years were devoted to training activities and fieldwork.
 The training included research skills and techniques, academic teaching, research management skills, and speaking and writing skills.
 Formal training activities were enriched by fruitful participation in seminars, lectures, webinars, and workshops organized by both institutions and other research institutions and scientific societies.

 The Indian Ocean offers the ideal location for comparative studies of colonial systems, where burgeoning archaeology has revealed a number of key sites alongside large repositories of historical sources.
 Quarantine stations established by the British Empire serve as the object of analysis in the ISLand project.
-These facilities capture how British colonial policies created and managed new health practices and health subjects, in connection with the escalated intercontinental transportation of indentured laborers.
 In the ISLand project, for the first time, historical archaeology was used as the primary lens to analyze health management in the region, tracing the development of new forms of regional healthscaping.
 Building on similar research in the Mediterranean area, the Atlantic colonies, and Pacific Australia, the project is part of a long and deep-rooted tradition of historical studies devoted to medical and confinement institutions.
-However, the historical approach has been intertwined from the beginning with the material outcome of medical and social practices related to the introduction and implementation of quarantine stations.
-These sites are seen not only as designed and crystallized institutions to improve public health, but also as a dynamic material response to specific ecological, social, and political processes.
+The historical approach has been intertwined from the beginning with the material outcome of medical and social practices related to the introduction and implementation of quarantine stations.
+These sites are seen not only as crystallized institutions to improve public health, but also as a dynamic material response to specific ecological, social, and political processes.

 -Scientific knowledge: publication of data collection and analysis in international journals increases knowledge of the historical archaeology and medical history of the IOW.